kmenzli/sphinx-poc/docs/Chat.rst

-    -  **Collaboration**: Leverage collaboration with a set of actions (creating an event/task, sharing a link/file, asking a question or raising your hand), directly within BRAND\_CHAT.
+    -  **Collaboration**: Leverage collaboration with a set of actions (creating an event/task, sharing a link/file, asking a question or raising your hand), directly within eXo Chat.

     -  **Notifications**: Follow notifications sent to you in real time, read and answer messages immediately or later when you are free.